top of page

 Many stories demonstrate the impact of investor misbehaviour.
 The problem is that often, it's hard to determine whether they are true!
 One such story is the infamous Fidelity investment survey, where Fidelity conducted an internal review of customer performance from 2003 to 2013 and determined that those with the best returns were "either dead or inactive."
 The problem is that no one has been able to verify that story!

 Another story features legendary fund manager Peter Lynch and the supposed returns for those invested in his Magellan fund.
-From 1977 to 1990, Lynch returned a compound annual return of 29%, whereas the average investor in the fund returned only 7%.
+From 1977 to 1990, Lynch returned a compound annual return of 29%, whereas the average investor in the fund made only 7%.
 Again, it seems hard to determine where this story came from!

 That said, there is evidence to suggest that investors do underperform their investments.